ANDREA SEABROOK, Host:

 We spoke earlier today with Vince Edwards, the Bangladesh national director for the relief group World Vision.
 He described the devastation.

-Mr. VINCE EDWARDS (National Director, World Vision Bangladesh): The estimates are about 280,000 families that are being made homeless, primarily because of their houses being damaged either fully or partially.
-Our teams are also reporting that there has been extensive damage to the rice crops and almost 70 percent of the rice crops have been devastated.
+M: The estimates are about 280,000 families that are being made homeless, primarily because of their houses being damaged either fully or partially.
+Our teams are also reporting that there has been extensive damage to the rice crops, and almost 70 percent of the rice crops have been devastated.
 And there's also a huge loss to livestock, which will have a major impact on the household livelihood.

-SEABROOK: Geography and climate worked against Bangladesh.
+SEABROOK: Geography and climate work against Bangladesh.
 The country is in the Ganges River delta.
-And while the land is fertile, it is low lying.
+And while the land is fertile, it is low-lying.
 And the country lives through an annual cycle of monsoons and cyclones that can claim hundreds of thousands of lives.
 The climate is especially harsh on the poor.
 And this was apparent in the latest storm.

 SEABROOK: We reached Vince Edwards of World Vision in Dhaka, the capital of Bangladesh.